Time analyticity for heat equation on gradient shrinking Ricci solitons: Introduction

 In general, the Cauchy problem to the backward heat equation is not solvable.
-On a complete non-compact gradient shrinking Ricci soliton, we have a solvable result by a simple application of Theorem \ref{main}. \begin{corollary} Let $(M,g, f)$ be an $n$-dimensional complete non-compact gradient shrinking Ricci soliton satisfying \eqref{Eq1}, \eqref{Eq2} and \eqref{Eq3}.
+However, on a complete non-compact shrinker, we can obtain a solvable result by a simple application of Theorem \ref{main}. \begin{corollary} Let $(M,g, f)$ be an $n$-dimensional complete non-compact gradient shrinking Ricci soliton satisfying \eqref{Eq1}, \eqref{Eq2} and \eqref{Eq3}.
 For a fixed point $p\in M$, the Cauchy problem for the backward heat equation

 has a smooth solution with quadratic exponential growth in $M\times(0,\delta)$ for some $\delta>0$ if and only if

 where $A_3$ and $A_4$ are some positive constants. \end{corollary}